elcodedocle/gplusraffle/README.md

 [The Google team](https://github.com/google/google-api-php-client).
 Their Client PHP API 1.0.4 BETA is way more usable than Facebook's PHP SDK v4 (Full
-disclosure: I tried to submit a pull request to Facebook about it and they told me they liked the idea but they they'd instead incorporate it in their own way and release it soon, and they haven't done it yet.
+disclosure: I did submit a pull request to Facebook about it and they told me they liked the idea but they they'd instead incorporate it in their own way and release it soon, and they haven't done it yet.
 So, yeah, I'm not very happy about it.
 That was already 6 weeks ago, guys!
 Come on!)